 These Subaru engines are very impressive.
 They are state of the art with 5 main bearings, 4 valves per cylinder and two overhead cams.
 They feature an engine management computer capable of learning as you drive with input from crank and cam position sensors, knock sensors, oxygen sensors and it controls the spark, fuel injectors, and timing.
-It has no distributor, cap, or rotor.
+It has no distributor, cap, or rotor and the 2010-2012 motors don't even have plug wires!
 The outstanding reliability of these engines is evident by their popularity in light aircraft.

 As a horizontally opposed four, the Subaru motor fits like it was meant to be there and all the original Vanagon options can remain functional; cruise control, air conditioning as well as the Syncro skid plate.
 All of our conversions include an extensive list of parts that we have developed to make the conversion fit and function better than the original engine.
 A few years ago, no one would have imagined the number of parts we would eventually develop to make these motors a perfect match for the Vanagon.
 Here is a partial list:

 Cast aluminum bellhousing, 4 different cast aluminum oil pans, 5 engine mounts, 5 stainless headers, stainless exhaust system, flexible dipstick, brake upgrades and numerous cooling system and other parts.

 There are a number of cheaper conversions for the Vanagon, but there isn't one that compares with the fit and function of the Subaru engine using SmallCar parts...... it's a perfect fit!

 See our completed Vanagons page for more photos, and our FAQ for answers to common questions.

 If you have any questions about a Subaru conversion, don't hesitate to contact our conversion expert, Brian, at 253-473-2474 or by using our conversion contact form.